Does Cannabis Increase Sensitivity to Pain Like Opioids?

 EMA studies allow research participants “to report on symptoms, affect and behavior close in time” to an experience, and they typically sample many events and time periods, thus providing a more detailed measurement of mood and behavior than other research methods.

 Digital technologies like Jointly allow people to assess their pain, relief and cannabis use in real time.
+Think of Jointly like a cannabis social network where everyone is working to live better, naturally.

 Jointly is a new smartphone app that allows health-conscious cannabis users to track and record their cannabis consumption, including the dose, route of administration, time of use, composition of the cannabis product and the reasons for using cannabis in that session, plus various other factors that can influence your experience.